September 24, 2018, IOS Press

 "Evidence for a strong association among H. pylori chronic infection, peptic ulceration and exacerbation of PD symptoms is accumulating," concluded Dr. McGee.

 "However, the hypotheses that H. pylori infection is a predisposing factor, disease progression modifier, or even a direct cause of PD remain largely unexplored.
 This gut pathology may be multifactorial, involving H. pylori, intestinal microflora, inflammation, misfolding of alpha-synuclein in the gut and brain, cholesterol and other metabolites, and potential neurotoxins from bacteria or dietary sources.
-Eradication of H. pylori or return of the gut microflora to the proper balance in PD may ameliorate gut symptoms, L-dopa malabsorption, and motor dysfunction."
+Eradication of H. pylori or return of the gut microflora to the proper balance in PD patients may ameliorate gut symptoms, L-dopa malabsorption, and motor dysfunction."

 More information: David J. McGee et al, Stomaching the Possibility of a Pathogenic Role for Helicobacter pylori in Parkinson's Disease, Journal of Parkinson's Disease (2018).
 DOI: 10.3233/JPD-181327